 - Ensure safety of the fencers and break wrestling situations that do not lead to dominance quickly.

 - If there is a reason to warn a fencer (e.g., uncontrolled fencing, striking to forbidden targets, such as the spine, the back of the head and the hamstrings, behaving in an unsportsmanlike behaviour or striking after ”Break”) the referee should do that.
 The usual procedure is point reduction at the second warning, lost match at the third warning and disqualification from competition at the fourth warning.
 The referee can decide how severe the reason for the warning was and decide the punishment accordingly.
+Unless the reason for warning is dangerous behaviour the referee does not need to break an exchange to give a warning, but should do it after the exchange.

 - If a fencer asks for time-out the referee stops the match (if ongoing) and calls ”Time-out” to the timer.